quantiota/AI-Agent-Lab/notebooks/market-data/ta-library/README.md

 ### How to Use

-1. **Run Queries**: Execute the SQL queries from this library on your QuestDB instance to calculate technical indicators.

-2. **Visualize in Grafana**: Once you have QuestDB connected to Grafana, you can visualize these indicators in a custom dashboard by running the queries as data sources.
+**Visualize in Grafana**: Once you have QuestDB connected to Grafana, you can visualize these indicators in a custom dashboard by running the queries as data sources.